 I remind myself that there is plenty of time.
 I’ll be able to get done everything that needs to get done, and probably a lot more.

 I create internal balance with my breath.
-I speak to myself with kindness.
-I practice self-compassion.
+With practice, I speak to myself with kindness.
+What results is self-compassion.